nushell/nushell/docs/commands/help.md

 # help

 Use `help` for more information on a command.
-Use `help commands` to list all availble commands.
+Use `help commands` to list all available commands.
 Use `help <command name>` to display help about a particular command.

 ## Examples